Several studies suggest that a mother’s food habits during pregnancy have an impact on her child’s future food preferences.

 More and more often, we are seeing reports from scientists that high-sugar and high-fat foods influence the reward pathways in the brain – in essence, these foods have addictive properties.
 Human brain imaging studies have confirmed that overeating and addictive eating behaviors are associated with abnormal brain activity in dopamine reward circuits, and this is similar to the activity characteristic of drug addiction.1-3

-One recent study has taken this data a step further – they have shown that consumption of a high-sugar, high-fat diet (junk food diet) by pregnant rats actually affected the development of the reward system in the brains of their pups.
+One 2011 study took this data a step further – they have shown that consumption of a high-sugar, high-fat diet (junk food diet) by pregnant rats actually affected the development of the reward system in the brains of their pups.
 When given a choice between standard food and junk food, the pups whose mothers were fed junk food chose to consume more junk food than other pups.4

 These food preferences may be learned by the fetus through its developing sense of smell.
 The development of the smell-processing area of the mouse pup’s brain (called the olfactory bulb) is influenced by scents that are concentrated in amniotic fluid, and these scents are determined in part by the mother’s diet.
 In another recent study, a more flavorful diet containing stronger scents given to pregnant and nursing mice resulted in enhanced development of the olfactory bulb in their pups.
 Also, when given a choice of food, these pups had a strong preference for the same diet their mothers had, whereas other pups had no preference.5